MichaelDViau/Kunaay_Demo/README.md

    > 💡 If your terminal reports `python: command not found`, use `python3` (macOS/Linux) or `py` (Windows).
 Many modern systems ship only the `python3` alias by default.

+   > 💡 Port busy?
+Run `python3 server.py --port 8001` (or another free number) to avoid conflicts with other apps.

 4. **Seed data:**
    - On first run the database is created automatically with two sample listings (one rental and one sale) so the site has content immediately.

+## Troubleshooting

+- **“Address already in use” or the server closes immediately.** Another program is already using the port (often 8000).
+Run `python3 server.py --port 8001` or stop the conflicting program first.
+- **Still seeing `python3: command not found`.** Ensure Python 3 is installed and that you’re running the command inside VS Code’s terminal (View → Terminal) while the project folder is open.
+- **Pages look blank.** Confirm the backend terminal is still running—if it stopped, restart it with `python3 server.py`.

 ## Admin workflow